BREEDING ETHICS & TRANSPARENCY

 On the other hand, using reported health information to denigrate a breeder is reprehensible and is the exact reason so many breeders choose to hide genetic information.

-In the Lykos Wolfalike Council of Australia, dogs hips are assessed and graded with additional consultation with Dr Ray Ferguson BVSc, who has also received the Australian Medal of Honour for his service to the veterinary industry.
-Along with reviewing hips/elbows, Ray also consults on planned matings in line with current breeding legislation, using the data recorded and provided by its breeders.
-As a breed the Lykos Wolfalike is fortunate to be supported by a professional with extensive industry experience such as Dr Ferguson.
+In the Lykos Wolfalike Council of Australia, dogs hips are assessed and graded (CHEDS scheme or Monash).
+Additional consultation is done with Dr Ray Ferguson BVSc, who has also received the Australian Medal of Honour for his service to the veterinary industry.
+Along with reviewing hips/elbow scores, Ray also consults on planned matings.
+The Lykos Wolfalike breed is fortunate to receive this advice from a highly regarded industry professional.
+More about hip scores can be found here.

-With hip scores, outliers do occur, even generations of excellent scoring parents.
+With hip scores, outliers do occur, even generations of excellent graded parents.
 If the issue did not have a polygenetic/ mode of inheritance combined environmental factors, it was easy to eradicate – but it’s something all breeders need to be aware of and consider in their breeding programs.
+Breeders should keep records and track any issues over time.

-It used to be mandatory for all puppy owners (even pet only owners) to x-ray their dogs at 12-18 months as part of the health guarantee, until a few people kicked up a big fuss about doing it in the past couple of years, even though they signed a contract to do it.
-I’ve never had an issue with this when breeding White Shepherds for 20 odd years, but it seems nowadays people aren’t as honourable when it comes to these sort of things, even if it is of benefit to the dog to know the status of its hips.
+It used to be standard practice for all puppy owners (even pet only i.e. desexed pets ) to x-ray their dogs at 12-18 months as part of the health guarantee, until a few people kicked up a big fuss about doing it in the past couple of years (even though they signed a contract to do it).
+It's in the dog's best interests being a large breed.
+I’ve never had an issue with this when breeding White Shepherds for 20 odd years, but it seems nowadays people aren’t as honourable when it comes to these sort of things, even if it is of benefit to the dog to know the status of its hips, being a large breed.
+As a result, x-raying for pet-only pups is optional now.

-When breeders work together and track the health in their dogs and pups, they make an informed decision to try and reduce the incidence of recessive genes in a gene pool and improve the probability of healthy genes.
+When breeders are honest and work together and track the health in their dogs and pups, they make an informed decision to try and reduce the incidence of recessive genes in a gene pool and improve the probability of healthy genes.

 Ask for pedigree information

-I have also noticed that many breeders will not advertise the pedigree of their dogs, which I personally find a bit strange.
-I have always had links to the parents, grandparents etc on my website or listed on a public database, but have also added 3 generation pedigrees on my puppy pages when advertising a litter.
-I have found that breeders who don’t divulge pedigrees, usually have something to hide.
+I have also noticed that many breeders will not advertise the pedigree of their dogs and health test results, which I personally find a bit strange.
+There is no reason not to list these tests.
+Generally, I make an effort to publish all the information about the dogs in my breeding program, having links to the parents, grandparents etc on my website or listed on a public database.

 There are many breeds suffering from issues due to inbreeding, as some breeders don’t know or research their lines and double up on hidden, recessive faults.